AryanWadkar/Log-Aggregator/README.md

 ## Setup
 1. Clone the repo, and install dependencies with npm run build;
 2. To start the visualizer: npm run vis (spins up a load balancer[port 3000], and 3 aggregator server instance[port 3001,3002 and 3003])
-3. To start the aggregator: npm run agg (spins up a load balancer[port 8000], and 3 aggregator server instance[port 8001 and 8002])
+3. To start the aggregator: npm run agg (spins up a load balancer[port 8000], and 2 visualizer server instance[port 8001 and 8002])
 4. To start two dummy emitters: npm run emm (spins up two express servers that emit traces to the aggregator[port 5001,5002)

 ## ENV File configurations: